 Regardless of the name, turbidity is a crucial indicator of a water sample’s state, especially when it comes to drinking water.
 In the U.S., the maximum allowable safe limit for potable water is 1.0 NTU.
-That’s a strict standard considering the World Health Organization (WHO) sets a 5.0 NTU barrier for safe water consumption.
+This is a strict standard considering the World Health Organization sets a 5.0 NTU barrier for safe water consumption.

 Commercial wash water turbidity levels are more forgiving.
 A typical water turbidity level of 250 to 450 NTUs would appear tea-like.
 GSMS and HSMS wash water systems from ESD Waste2Water treat reclaimed water to the 20 to 50 NTU level.
-Recycled water from our wash pads appears slightly cloudy but far from looking like tea.
+Recycled water from our wash pads appears slightly cloudy but remains within the required levels for washing purposes.

-This question often comes up when discussing wash water recycling systems.
-The short answer is no. That’s because a microbubble transfusion takes place within the treatment system’s biological tank.
+Individuals often wonder if recycled wash water emits an odor, but it typically doesn’t.
+Recycled wash water lacks a noticeable scent because each closed-loop station uses a microbubble transfusion within the treatment system’s biological tank.
 Oxygen transfers to aerobic microbes that help ensure the internal environment contains more than 12 milligrams per liter of dissolved oxygen.
-In this state, aerobic microbes break down organics that cause bad smells.
+In this state, aerobic microbes break down organics that cause unpleasant odors.

-When using an ESD Waste2Water closed-loop wash water containment system, there is no notable odor except what’s emitting from dirty equipment.
+When using an ESD Waste2Water closed-loop wash water containment system, you won’t notice any odd smells unless dirty equipment emits an odor.
 Even compatible detergents can be odor-free.
-There’s no need to wear respirators or breathing protection.
+Our water containment systems don’t require operators to wear any breathing equipment or respirators.
 Reclaimed water from an ESD Waste2Water system is harmless to the lungs, eyes and skin.

-ESD Waste2Water is a Central Florida company specializing in the design, manufacture, installation and service of wastewater management equipment.
+ESD Waste2Water is a Central Florida company specializing in the design, manufacturing, installation and service of wastewater management equipment.
 We serve customers in the United States, Canada, Europe, Australia and South America.
-ESD Waste2Water strives to be an industry leader and help customers like you recycle wash water in an environmentally responsible and economical way.
+ESD Waste2Water strives to be an industry leader and help customers recycle wash water in an environmentally responsible and economical way.

-Cutting edge technology used by ESD Waste2Water provides water reclamation operation through clever use of low-maintenance systems backed by excellent customer service.
+Our cutting-edge technology provides water reclamation operation through the clever use of low-maintenance systems backed by excellent customer service.
 In addition to wash water recycling, we also offer soil remediation services.

 ESD Waste2Water offers top-quality products along with first-rate services.
 Our core focus is on environmental stewardship through water conservation and recycling.
-Some of the ways ESD Waste2Water can help include:
+ESD Waste2Water offers the following helpful and beneficial services:

-- Manufacturing: At ESD Waste2Water, we manufacture all our reclamation systems and components in-house.
-This way you’re assured of top quality control.
+- Manufacturing: At ESD Waste2Water, we manufacture all our reclamation systems and components in-house to ensure the highest quality.

 - Preventive maintenance: Although all ESD Waste2Water wash water recycling systems are designed to be trouble-free, they do require basic maintenance.
-Our trained technicians will prescribe a preventive maintenance program for your system and can even perform the work for you.
+Our trained technicians can prescribe a preventive maintenance program for each system and can even perform the work if assistance is necessary.

 - Training: We don’t just build, install and maintain your water recycling system.
 We also train you and your employees how to operate it.